vottini/jsonbp/docs/schema.md

 ## Enums

 Enums can be employed to define types whose values are part of a limited set.
-They need to be javascript **strings** and will be deserialized into Python's **str**.
-As one might expect, if the value in an JSON instance being deserialized is not present in the enum list, an error will be flagged.
+They need to be JavaScript **strings** and will be deserialized into Python's **str**.
+As one might expect, if the value in an JSON instance being deserialized is not present in the set of values of an enum, an error will be flagged.
 Note that values in enums are **case sensitive**.
 Enums can be registered through the **"enum"** directive:

 ```
 enum months {